Tikubonn/goot.el/README.md

 | catch/throw | 0.372102 sec | 0% faster |

 ## compiled

+in this result, goot-forever and goot-forevermad preformance benefited from compiled. surprisingly goot-forevermad is fast as while only. but a function of catch/throw is not faster than other functions.

 | using | spend time | how many faster |
 | --- | --- | --- |